JaneeshaVC/Diabetes-early-prediction/README.md

 4. Data Splitting
 The data was split into 80/20 split.

-5.Class balancing and feature scaling
+5. Class balancing and feature scaling
 To address the class imbalance in the target variable (Outcome), SMOTE (Synthetic Minority Over-sampling Technique), leaving the testing data unaffected.